spryker/spryker-docs/docs/sdk/dev/extending-the-sdk.md

 ### Implementation via YAML definition

-YAML-based tasks need to fulfill a defined structure to be able to execute them from the SDK.
+YAML-based tasks need to fulfill a defined structure so you can execute them from the SDK.
 The command defined in the YAML definition can have [placeholders](#implement-placeholders) that you need to define in the placeholder section.
-Each placeholder need to map to one [value resolver](#add-a-value-resolver).
+Each placeholder needs to map to one [value resolver](#add-a-value-resolver).

 Add the definition for your task in `<path>/Tasks/<name>.yaml`: